wkgcass/vproxy/doc/architecture.md

 `HTTPController` creates an HTTP server that exposes RESTful json api to manage the vproxy instance.

-### Service Mesh

-VProxy provides the ability of service discovery and can act as a sidecar.
-You may use the combination of `TcpLB`, `Socks5Server`, `SmartGroupDelegate` and `SmartNodeDelegate` to build any role inside a mesh.

 ### Library

-With all above functionalities, vproxy wraps some of them and provides libraries with light weight API.
+With all above functionalities, vproxy wraps some of them and provides libraries with lightweight API.

+A netty and vertx eventloop and socket implementation is provided, makes it much easier to reuse netty features.

 ### Application

-Besides acting as a loadbalancer, vproxy provides some other network related tools, for example you may use the WebSocksProxyAgent/Server to build a tunnel through fireware.
+Besides core functionalities, vproxy provides some other network related tools, for example you may use the WebSocksProxyAgent/Server to build a tunnel through firewalls.